last_login and last_logout are not updated with SASL SCRAM*.

 I'm changing current API (*Repo) to add methods to store login time in databases.
 It will be called by SaslAuth, so it will works the same way for all SASL mechanisms.

-#11 Updated by Wojciech Kapcia almost 2 years ago
+#11 Updated by Wojciech Kapcia about 2 years ago

 self-notes: new schema files added (*-7-2-sp.sql):